People with mental illness are entitled to fair treatment, and they should:

 - Understand treatment options and alternatives

-- Get care that doesn’t discriminate on the basis of age, race, or type of illness
+- Get care that doesn’t discriminate on the basis of age, gender, race, or type of illness

 Laws that may cover their rights include: